darklab8/fl-darkbot/docs/features/tracking_forum.md

 - `. forum author watch add jammi` - Will print you all msgs of player jammi (case not sensitive tracking as usual)
 - `. forum author ignore add ignore Ignored` - To ignore msgs of someone (during your subscruption to thread or forum subsection)

-This feature supports subscribing by profile uid (or more likely by profile link)
+This feature supports subscribing by profile uid (or more like by any part of profile link)

 All those commands valid to subscribe to jammi